A tropical mix of fun, exploration and dining on this stunning Hawaiian island

 Dining in Maui

-Many restaurants aren’t taking dining reservations over the phone, so have an OpenTable account for booking and managing reservations.
+Many restaurants now use OpenTable for booking and managing reservations.
 (Note that we stayed in Kaanapali, so most of the dining suggestions are in West Maui.
 If you are staying in Wailea you will have lots of wonderful options – just make a point of reserving them ahead.)

-I’ve written a Dining Guide to West Maui: Lahaina and Kaanapali Restaurants that might be helpful to you.
+I’ve written a Dining Guide to West Maui that might be helpful to you.

 In this itinerary, I’m including restaurant suggestions for each of the five days.
-Note that Luau reservations should be made 2 months in advance, especially if you are traveling to Maui over any holidays.
-The Old Lahaina Luau is considered Maui’s best.
+Note that Luau reservations should be made two months in advance, especially if you are traveling to Maui over any holidays.

 Book even further out if you decide to splurge on a meal at Mama’s Fish House (above photo), which was one of our favorite meals, anywhere, ever.
 (Open daily from 11-8:30; make reservations on OpenTable). $$$$$